Operating Systems

 Servers and Clusters for Internet

-In computing, a server is a piece of computer hardware or software (computer program) that provides functionality for other programs or devices, called "clients".
+server is a piece of computer hardware or software (computer program) that provides functionality for other programs or devices, called "clients".
 This architecture is called the client-server model.
 A cluster is a group of computer (servers) which are linked together to act like a single computer.

 Servers can provide various functionalities, often called "services", such as sharing data or resources among multiple clients, or performing computation for a client.
 A single server can serve multiple clients, and a single client can use multiple servers.